-Water Total Cd concentration should not exceed 0.7 $\mu g/\ell$ (99% protection) or 5.5 $\mu g/\ell$ (95% protection) Recommended target Sediment Cd concentration should not exceed Threshold Effect Level = 0.68 μg/g (dry weight) Probable Effect Level = 4.21 μg/g (dry weight) Description The most probable main species of cadmium in oxygenated seawater is CdCl + , CdCl 2 and CdCl 3 -1 (Neff, 2002).
+Water Total Cd concentration should not exceed 0.7 $\mu g/\ell$ (99% protection) or 5.5 $\mu g/\ell$ (95% protection) Recommended target Sediment Cd concentration should not exceed Threshold Effect Level = 0.68 μg/g (dry weight) Sediment Probable Effect Level = 4.21 μg/g (dry weight) Description The most probable main species of cadmium in oxygenated seawater is $CdCl^+$, $CdCl_2$ and $CdCl_3^{-1}$ (Neff, 2002).
 Natural occurrence Weathering and erosion result in rivers transporting large quantities of cadmium to the world's oceans.
 Deep sea vulcanism is also a source of cadmium.
-Concentrations ranging between 0.11×10^{-3} and $0.6 \mu\text{g/l}$ have been reported for the most probable species (CdCl 2) in oxygenated seawater with a salinity of 35 ppt, while reported levels in marine sediment porewater range between 30 and 1,000 $\mu\text{g/l}$ (Riley and Chester, 1983; WHO, 1992a).
+Concentrations ranging between 0.11×10^{-3} and $0.6 \mu g/\ell$ have been reported for the most probable species (CdCl2) in oxygenated seawater with a salinity of 35 ppt, while reported levels in marine sediment porewater range between 30 and 1,000 μ g/ l (Riley and Chester, 1983; WHO, 1992a).

 Interdependence & Fate in the environment Up to about 80 %, but usually less, of the cadmium in coastal seawater is complexed with dissolved or colloidal organic matter (Muller, 1996, 1998).
 The relative amounts of dissolved cadmium in the different cadmium complexes vary with seawater salinity (Neff, 2002).
 Increasing temperature increases the uptake and toxic impact of Cd.
 A decrease in Cd toxicity with increased salinities has been attributed to chloride complexation.
 The solubility of cadmium decreases in anoxic waters due to the presence of hydrogen sulphide (CdS is very insoluble).
-The organic content of seawater generally decreases the uptake and toxicity of Cd by binding and reducing its availability to organisms (WHO, 1992a, de Baar et al. , 1994, Yeats et al. , 1995).
-The vertical distribution of Cd in ocean waters is characterized by surface depletion and deep-water enrichment as a result of absorption of cadmium by phytoplankton in surface waters, which then settles to waters of upwelling from where it is subsequently released.
-In contrast, cad g areas (not linked to pollution sources), which also lead ellfish (WHO, 1992a).
-Method Cadmium in seawater and sediment can be measured using atomic absorption spectroscopy (AAS), induc- tively coupled plasma (ICP), and ICP/mass spectrometry (MS).
+The organic content of seawater generally decreases the uptake and toxicity of Cd by binding and reducing its availability to organisms (WHO, 1992a, de Baar et al., 1994, Yeats et al., 1995).
+The vertical distribution of Cd in ocean waters is characterized by surface depletion and deep-water enrichment as a result of absorption of cadmium by phytoplankton in surface waters, which then settles to bottom sediments from where it is subsequently released.
+In contrast, cadmium is enriched in the surface waters of upwelling areas (not linked to pollution sources), which also leads to elevated levels of cadmium in plankton and shellfish (WHO, 1992a).
+Method Cadmium in seawater and sediment can be measured using atomic absorption spectroscopy (AAS), inductively coupled plasma (ICP), and ICP/mass spectrometry (MS).
 The strength of acids used to digest sediment will influence the concentration determined.
-Unit: Total Cd - $\mu g/\ell$ (water) and $\mu g/g$ dry weight (sediment) Impacts & Thresholds Biota Range (μg/l)EffectReference Diatoms 60 Growth inhibition in Chaetoceros species Ismail et al. (2002) Coral 5,000 Reduction of fertilization in Acropora tenuis Reichelt-Brushett and Harrison (2005) Copepod 1,370 LC{50} value (over 24 hrs) for Acartia simplex Arnott and Ahsanullah (1979) Polychaete 2,800 LC 50 value (96 hrs) for S abellaria clandestinus (adult) Mohan et al. (1984) Amphipod 1,320 LC 50 value (96 hrs) for Ampelisca abdita Kohn et al. (1994) 170-250 LC{50} value (over 96 hrs) for Donax faba Ong and Din (2001) Molluscs >1,000 Inhibition of enzyme activity in Donax trunculus Mizrahi and Achituv (1989) 530 LC 50 value for juvenile bay scallops Argopecten irradians (Belonging to the family Pectinidae) Pesch and Stewart (1980) 1,010 LC value for estuarine clams (species not reported) Bonifacio and Montaño (1998)
+Unit: Total Cd - μ g/ l (water) and μ g/g dry weight (sediment) Impacts & Thresholds Biota Range (μg/l) Effect Reference Diatoms 60 Growth inhibition in Chaetoceros species Ismail et al. (2002) Coral 5,000 Reduction of fertilization in Acropora tenuis Reichelt-Brushett and Harrison (2005) Copepod 1,370 LC 50 value (over 24 hrs) for Acartia simplex Arnott and Ahsanullah (1979) Polychaete 2,800 LC 50 value (96 hrs) for Sabellaria clandestinus (adult) Mohan et al. (1984) Amphipod 1,320 LC 50 value (96 hrs) for Ampelisca abdita Kohn et al. (1994) 170-250 LC 50 value (over 96 hrs) for Donax faba Ong and Din (2001) >1,000 Inhibition of enzyme activity in Donax trunculus Mizrahi and Achituv (1989) Molluscs 530 LC 50 value for juvenile bay scallops Argopecten irradians (Belonging to the family Pectinidae) Pesch and Stewart (1980) 1,010 LC value for estuarine clams (species not reported) Bonifacio and Montaño (1998)